 There is no greater tragedy in life than when a loved one is taken prematurely.
 And when we believe another to be responsible for that death, that only compounds the pain we feel.
 A claim of wrongful death is the recourse for survivors or the estate of a deceased person whose death may be attributable to the actions or negligence of another.
 If you believe that your loved one may have passed due to another’s actions, the Hollywood wrongful death attorneys at Fischer Redavid PLLC may be able to help you seek compensation to cover funeral costs, medical bills, and more.

-Wrongful death can be a confusing concept to the layman because there are often criminal charges that apply in the same set of circumstances.
+Wrongful death can be a confusing concept because there are often criminal charges that apply in the same set of circumstances.
 But while criminal charges are brought by the government and are intended to serve the interests of the public, a wrongful death claim is a civil suit brought by a decedent’s estate or their survivors, and it serves the financial interests of the claimant.
 A deceased person’s spouse, children, and parents can bring a wrongful death claim in Florida.
 So can any blood relative or adoptive sibling who depended, at least partially, on the decedent for support.
-Florida’s statute of limitations for wrongful death claims is two years in most cases.

 You must prove the defendant’s fault for a fatal accident before you and your family can recover damages for the death of a loved one.
 Proving negligence is the plaintiff’s responsibility in personal injury and wrongful death claims.
 Proving fault takes showing “clear and convincing” evidence that the defendant owed the decedent a duty of care, breached this duty, and thereby caused the circumstances that killed your loved one.
 Determining fault is something you (and your lawyer) must do before you can even file a claim.
 Here are a few steps that may be involved in the process: